ymolists/website/src/routes/docs/languages/javascript.md

 Then, after committing your changes, start a new workspace, the version for that workspace will be what you’ve specified in your [.gitpod.Dockerfile](/docs/config-docker).

-## Using Eslint for linting
+## Using ESLint for linting

-If your project's `package.json` does not mention Eslint as a dependency then you have to install it first.
+If your project's `package.json` does not mention ESLint as a dependency then you have to install it first.
 For installing it add the following to the end of the `init` phase of your [.gitpod.yml](/docs/config-gitpod-file) as shown:

 ```yaml
 tasks: